TekyaygilFethi/FundMeWithYourFace/README.md

 ```bash
 {Name Surname}_{ID}
 ```
-For instance, fof Fethi Tekyaygil which has ID 1 should have his photo like this:
+For instance, for Fethi Tekyaygil which has ID 1 should have his photo like this:

 ```bash
 Fethi Tekyaygil_1.jpg